hubert-sikorski/dependencies/readme.md

 ## Languages list

-A languages object transformed into an array of lang objects using the `for of` loop
+A languages object transformed into an array of lang objects using the `for of` loop logic.

 ## Countries list